Configure Autonomous Workload

 self.expires_at = time.time() + response['expires_in']

-Step 7: Verify Configuration
+Step 7: Verify the Configuration

 curl -X POST https://auth.authsec.ai/oauth/token \